ProjectFrostStorm/CSC413-KonosubaNet/README.md

 This is the architecture of each transformer block.
 ![Transformer Block](Transformer_Block.jpeg)

 There is a skipped connection between the multiheaded attention layer, and between the MLP layer.
-The MLP is two layers of size $4k$.
+The MLP is two layers of size **4k**, where **k** is the size of the multiheaded attention's output.

 # Data